Yogoda/ZoneLoadingSystem/README.md

 - Delete your zone instance.
 No area should contain a zone, as they should not be loaded when the game starts.

 Done.
 Now the zone will be automatically loaded and instanced, and attached to the tree when the player enters the area.

+## Known issues

+### Stutter when a new zone is attached to the tree
+- New shaders are being compiled.
+Limit the number of different shader you use and use a shader cache to precompile the shaders during loading screen.

+### Objects/monsters are reset when going back
+- You need to save your zone data when it is unloaded and restore it when the zone is loaded.

 ## Contribute